MohitAswani/NodeJS/12_SQL/readme.md

 ## SQL :

-* SQL database thinks in terms of tables.
+* SQL database think in terms of tables.

 * And each table has fields/columns.
 We fill in the data for these fields called rows.